Am I eligible for vaccine injury compensation?

 - Human Papillomavirus (HPV)

-- Meales, Mumps, or Rubellla (MMR or MMRV)
+- Measles, Mumps, or Rubellla (MMR or MMRV)

 - Varicella/Chickenpox (VAR)

-Encephalitis is inflammation of the brain, usually caused by an infection.
+Encephalitis is inflammation of the brain, which can cause pressure on the brain.
+It’s usually caused by an infection.
 Viruses are the most likely cause, which typically affects children and older adults as well as those with compromised immune systems.